 - Out-of-pocket medical expenses not covered by insurance

 Understanding these cost components helps you create a realistic budget and avoid unexpected financial burdens.
-Always ask for a detailed breakdown of all potential costs before making any commitments.
+I always tell people to ask for a detailed breakdown of all potential costs before making any commitments.
+It’s like reviewing the blueprints before you break ground.

 Leveraging Your Home Equity: Selling Your Home or Reverse Mortgages

-For many seniors, their primary residence represents their most significant asset.
-Utilizing home equity provides a foundational strategy for financing retirement community living.
-You have two main approaches: selling your home or exploring a reverse mortgage.
+For Dorothy and me, our four-bedroom colonial on Elmwood Drive in Columbus represented our most significant asset.
+Utilizing that home equity was the foundational strategy for financing our retirement community living.
+You really have two main approaches: selling your home or exploring a reverse mortgage.

 Selling Your Home

 Selling your current home is often the most straightforward way to access substantial funds for an entrance fee or to cover ongoing monthly expenses.
 This option provides a lump sum of cash that you control.
-You can use these proceeds to pay an entrance fee outright, invest the remaining funds for income, or simply maintain a robust savings account.
+Dorothy and I used the proceeds from our Columbus house to pay for our entrance fee at Hawthorn Ridge and then invested the rest for income.

 Considerations for selling your home: